Simatwa/python-tgpt/docs/README.md

   ```bash
   python -m tgpt interactive "<Kickoff prompt (though not mandatory)>"
   ```

+Make use of flag `--provider` postfixed with the provider name of your choice. e.g `--provider koboldai`

 You can also simply use `tgpt` instead of `python -m tgpt`.